GULZAR’S STORY: THE NAIROBI YEARSPublished May 13, 2018

 “He didn’t mind you leaving for two whole years,” I asked.

-“No. He said it was a very good chance.
-He would have come to England to visit me.
-But they wrote back and said the scholarship was only for single women.”
+“No. He said it was a very good chance and I should take it.
+He would come to England to visit me.
+But they wrote back and said the scholarship was only for single women so I was no longer eligible.”

 “That was so unfair!”.

 She laughed and said, “That’s how it was in those days.
+Once you were married, they thought women would not be so interested in their careers.
 But by then I was pregnant with Rasul.
 I was so excited to be having a baby I didn’t care about it so much.
 I worked for eight and half months.
 I was teaching until Friday.
 I hadn’t even gone for maternity leave.
 Rasul came on the weekend.
 Daddy phoned the Headmaster to say that I had had a baby boy.
-He said. ‘but she hasn’t even gone for her maternity leave yet!’
+He said, ‘but she hasn’t even gone for her maternity leave yet!’
 I think climbing all those stairs at the high school made the baby come early.

 Ma held you and cleaned you.
 She put honey on your mouth so your first taste would be sweetness while she said some prayers.
 She did that with all the babies.
 You were so good when you were a baby.
 We called you Mira Bai.”